Print Server Manager

 Optionally, set a Name and/or Description.
 The Name will be used throughout the interface — including in the status dashboard, logs, and statistics — to identify this component.

-Create REST API Server or File Trigger
+Configure a REST API Server

 In the Triggers > Configuration tab, select the REST API Server you want to configure.